jacebenson/cedar/docs/docs/directives.md

 ## GraphQL Handler Setup

-Redwood makes it easy to code, organize, and map your directives into your GraphQL schema.
+Cedar makes it easy to code, organize, and map your directives into your GraphQL schema.
 Simply add them to the `directives` directory and the `createGraphQLHandler` does all the work.

 You simply add them to the `directives` directory and the `createGraphQLHandler` will do all the work.